snr-laboratory/snrlab-microfab-trial0/doc/Filmphotomaskprocedure.md

 # Procedure
 1. Laserprinting Photomask
    * Clean transparency slides well with IPA and dry off with kimwipes
-   * Play with printer settings to get the best printing results of photomask design
+   * Play with printer settings to get the best printing results of photomask design (i.e toner density should be set to max
    * Align transparencies well and if need be, print the design multiple times to get a nicely printed mask that meets inspection requirements (i.e fully opaque lines and well defined - there should not be any light passing through that could interefere with desired exposure)
    * Once this is achieved, cut out the mask (roughly 5x5cm for ease of handling)
    * Repeat this process two more times and obtain three reliable masks and store in containers